 The recovery team traced the problem to a partially open valve on one of CAPSTONE’s eight thrusters, according to to advanced space press release.
 The requested repair was transferred to the spacecraft yesterday and was carried out this morning with positive results.
 The probe is still on its way to its operational orbit around the Moon.

 CAPSTONE, short for Cislunar Autonomous GPS Technology Operations and Navigation Experience, I faced difficulties After his third course correction maneuver on September 8.
 The 55 lb (25 kg) satellite lost full three-axis control and entered an unsettling state. bog down.
 A recovery team led by Advanced Space Corporation, which owns and operates CAPSTONE on behalf of NASA, scrambled to regain control of the $33 million cube.
-The probe’s propulsion and propulsion system remained in A a state that can be controlledCAPSTONE, however, could not direct its solar panels to draw the full amount of energy required.
+The probe’s propulsion and propulsion system remained in A a state that can be controlledCAPSTONE, however, might not direct its solar panels to draw the full amount of energy required.

 Launched On June 28, Cubesat was on a preparatory mission to NASA’s Artemis Programwhich strives for sustainable Back to the moon.
 To support the Artemis crews, NASA and its international partners are planning to build a space station called Gate, in a gravitationally stable orbit known as a near rectilinear halo orbit (NRHO).
 No spacecraft has ever operated on the NRHO, hence the need for an exploratory mission.